Board of Directors

 Roy Williams III

-Roy is a 5 year lung cancer survivor, who has had a 45 year career in the wholesale/retail, real estate and healthcare industries.
+Roy is a lung cancer survivor; he was diagnosed with lung cancer in 2013.
+Roy has had a 45-year career in the wholesale/retail, real estate, and healthcare industries.
 He and his wife Mary have six children and four grandchildren.

 Gary Gianino is AVP, Business Banking, with Enterprise Bank & Trust.
 He focuses on providing customized banking solutions for privately held, small- and medium-sized businesses..
 With over 30 years of business experience, he has a broad and diverse background, and has held a variety of leadership roles in business development and operations.
 Prior to joining Enterprise Bank & Trust, he worked for not-for-profit, for profit and joint venture companies in the health care, risk management, and aerospace & defense industries.